Granville Leveson-Gower, 1st Marquess of Stafford

-Granville Leveson-Gower, 1st Marquess of Stafford, KG PC (4 August 1721 – 26 October 1803), known as Viscount Trentham from 1746 to 1754 and as The Earl Gower from 1754 to 1786, was a British politician from the Leveson-Gower family.
+Granville Leveson-Gower, 1st Marquess of Stafford, KG PC (4 August 1721 – 26 October 1803), known as Viscount Trentham from 1746 to 1754 and as The Earl Gower from 1754 to 1786, was a British Whig politician from the Leveson-Gower family.
 Sitting in the House of Lords, he spent a quarter of a century in the Cabinet.

 Background

 Stafford was a son of John Leveson-Gower, 1st Earl Gower (1694–1754) and his wife Lady Evelyn Pierrepont.
 His maternal grandparents were Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull and his first wife Lady Mary Feilding.
 Mary was a daughter of William Feilding, 3rd Earl of Denbigh and his wife Mary King.
 His father was a prominent Tory politician who became the first major Tory to enter government since the succession of George I of Great Britain, joining the administration of John Carteret, 2nd Earl Granville in 1742.
 Gower was educated at Westminster School and Christ Church, Oxford.

 Lodge at Lilleshall Abbey, home of the Leveson family after the Dissolution of the Monasteries.